emmett-framework/severus/docs/quickstart.md

 T = Severus()
 ```

-As per default configuration, Severus will use english as its default language and the current working directory to look for translation files.
-Of course you can customize its configuration, here is the complete list of accepted parameters:
+As per default configuration, Severus will use English as its default language and the current working directory to look for translation files.
+Of course you can customize its configuration upon your needs.
+Here is the complete list of accepted parameters:

 | parameter | type | default |
 | --- | --- | --- |